karannavani/wdi-project-one/README.md

  **	insert video**

-4. After that the essential game elements were in place, I had to figure out how to detect collision.
+4. After the essential game elements were in place, I had to figure out how to detect collision.
 This is detailed below in the 'Wins' section.

 5. In order to make the character motion smoother, I implemented gravity to have the parabolic effect that the original Flappy Bird introduced.
 This made for more realistic jumps and descents.